EddMarwa/CodeQuest/README.md

 #Installation<br>
 System Requirements:
-The Code Quest application is a web-based application and can be accessed from any modern web browser.
-It is compatible with the following operating systems:
+The Code Quest application is a web-based application and can be accessed from any modern web browser.<br>
-Windows
-macOS
-Linux
+It is compatible with the following operating systems:<br>
+Windows<br>
+macOS<br>
+Linux<br>
-Installation Process:
+Installation Process:<br>
 Since Code Quest is a web application, there is no need for a traditional installation process.
 Users can simply visit the application website to start using it.
 Accessing the Application:
 Open your preferred web browser (e.g., Chrome, Firefox, Safari).